CVE Tracking¶

 Software Association¶

-As stated previously, you can associate a CVE to one or many Software objects.
-These relationships will present themselves as breadcrumb links on each item's detail view.
+As stated previously, you can associate a CVE to one or many software versions.
+These relationships will present themselves as breadcrumb links on the CVE item's detail view, and as the "Related CVEs" tab on the Software item's detail view.

 Example of a breadcrumb link on a CVE item's view:

-Example of a breadcrumb link on a Software item's view:
+Example of the "Related CVEs" tab on a Software item's view:

 Vulnerability objects¶